 - trouble doing everyday activities

 Because they can be life-threatening, flare-ups demand attention.
-Your child might need to take quick-relief medicine (which acts quickly to relieve symptoms), visit the doctor, or even go to the hospital.
+Your child might need to take quick-relief medicine, visit the doctor, or even go to the hospital.

 Following the instructions in your child's asthma action plan can help you know what to do when a flare-up happens.